JamesG3/Leetcode/AAA(Note for this repository).md

 - 189 Rotate Array: in java using reverse, only 3 times can get the result, O(n) time and O(1) space.
 	- **should try in python !!**
 - 96.Unique Binary Search Trees: using *Catalan number* to calculate. [https://en.wikipedia.org/wiki/Catalan\_number][1]
+- 448.Find All Numbers Disappeared in an Array: reset every number, using index to represent existed/disappeared number.

 ### Classify
 #### Tree